US stocks, bonds and the dollar slip after the latest downgrade to the US government's credit rating

 NEW YORK — (AP) — U.S. stocks, bonds and the value of the U.S. dollar are drifting lower on Monday following the latest reminder that the U.S government seems to be hurtling toward an unsustainable mountain of debt.

-The S&P 500 dipped 0.4% after Moody's Ratings became the last of the three major credit-rating agencies to say the U.S. federal government no longer deserves a top-tier "Aaa" rating.
-The Dow Jones Industrial Average was down 55 points, or 0.1%, as of 11 a.m.
-Eastern time, and the Nasdaq composite was 0.6% lower.
+The S&P 500 was down 0.3% in midday trading after Moody's Ratings became the last of the three major credit-rating agencies to say the U.S. federal government no longer deserves a top-tier "Aaa" rating.
+The Dow Jones Industrial Average was down 29 points, or 0.1%, as of 11:55 a.m.
+Eastern time, and the Nasdaq composite was 0.4% lower.

 Moody's pointed to how the U.S. government continues to borrow more and more money to pay for its expenses, with political bickering making it difficult to either rein in Washington's spending or raise its revenue in order to get its ballooning debt under more control.